 One of the major trends for luxury brands is to offer their products with better eco-designed packaging.
 They insist on this point in their annual reports, putting environmental considerations at the heart of their strategic thinking.

 They therefore expect their suppliers to be able to propose solutions in order to minimise the environmental impact of their packaging.
-One of the special features of luxury packaging is the fact that while the notions of recycling, compostability are important (more information on this in the post of next week) the solution should not call into question the ” Luxurious appearance of the packaging”.
+One of the special features of luxury packaging is the fact that while the notions of recycling, compostability are important, the solution should not call into question the ” Luxurious appearance of the packaging”.